sez11a/liferay-docs/develop/tutorials/articles/130-web-services/05-service-access-policies.markdown

    For example, in the case of the OAuth app, an `AuthVerifier` implementation assigns the policy chosen by the user in the authorization step.

-2. The OSGi module level, via the following service access policy modules:
+2. The OSGi module level, using the following service access policy modules:

     - `com.liferay.portal.security.service.access.policy.api.jar`
     - `com.liferay.portal.security.service.access.policy.service.jar`